 10. Lead a healthy lifestyle

 So, there you have it!
 Do you suffer from an impaired outer most skin barrier?
+What have been your barrier repair breakthroughs?
 Please let me know in the comments!

 You also enjoy reading: